Inside Jesse Williams' Public Battle to Privately Parent

 John Shearer/Getty Images

-Jesse Williams turned 37 years old on Sunday and said goodbye to a year full of drama surrounding his custody and child support battle with ex-wife Aryn Drakelee-Williams.
+Jesse Williams turned 37 years old on Sunday and said goodbye to a year full of drama surrounding his custody and child support battle with ex-wife Aryn Drake-Lee.

-Williams and Drakelee-Williams filed for divorce in April 2017 after nearly five years of marriage.
+Williams and Drake-Lee filed for divorce in April 2017 after nearly five years of marriage.
 The split resulted in a headline-making custody dispute over their two children: Maceo (3) and Sadie (4).

 In June of that year, Williams requested a court order for joint physical and legal custody of their children.
 He alleged his former spouse restricted his time with his kids and rejected requests to have them spend the night at his residence.